 After comparing the top models on the market, we purchased the best 11 heat guns to test side-by-side to help you find the perfect one for your next DIY project.
 Our team of tool experts measured and compared the thermal characteristics of each heat gun, examined their ergonomics, and considered their overall ease of use.
 We stripped paint, shrunk heat shrink tubing, cured embossing powders, and de-bubbled resin to test these heat guns in their natural environment.
 So whether you need a new one of these specialty tools for home renovations or a future art project, our in-depth review will help you find the perfect heat gun for your needs and budget.

-We've tested a variety of the best tools for your home improvement and DIY projects.
-Whether you're looking for a great impact driver, searching for the best utility knife, or are curious as to our favorite safety glasses to up your PPE game, we can help you find the perfect tool for your needs.
+We've tested a variety of tools for your home improvement and DIY projects.
+Whether you're looking for a great impact driver, searching for the right utility knife, or are curious as to our favorite safety glasses to up your PPE game, we can help you find the perfect tool for your needs.

 Editor's Note: We updated this review adding specs tables to all the award-winning heat guns on August 2, 2024.